---

 **Network overhead**: The BAL sidecar adds ~70 KiB average per slot to gossip traffic, equal to the current overhead when BAL is inside the envelope.
 Total network load is unchanged; it is redistributed across topics.

-**Verification cost**: Sidecar verification requires one `hash_tree_root` computation on up to 1 MiB.
+**Verification cost**: Sidecar verification requires one `keccak256` computation on up to `MAX_BLOCK_ACCESS_LIST_SIZE` bytes.
 This is negligible compared to execution validation.
+CL implementations gain a `keccak256` dependency, satisfied by well-tested off-the-shelf libraries.

 ## Copyright